pattinam/tile-server/README.md

 MBTILES_DIR=./tiles       # Directory where your MBTiles files are stored
 ```

+Note: *If you dont want to customize anything then the defaults works as it is*

 ### 4. Add MBTiles files
 Store your MBTiles files in the tiles/ directory (or a directory specified in your .env file).
+You can add as many MBTiles file as you want.

 ###  5. Start the server
 To run the server in development mode, use the following command: